mvccore/ext-router-localization/README.md

 ## 2. Features

 ### 2.1.
 Features - Routing
-- Router routes requests in localization in URL address containing only international lowercase language code or containing both codes - international language code, dash and uppercase international locale code.
+- Router works with requests with localization in URL address containing only international lowercase language code or containing both codes - international language code, dash and uppercase international locale code.
-- Router accepts non-localized routes and localized routes with `pattern` and `defaults` (or with `match` and `reverse`) by language keys or by language and locale keys if necessary.
+- Router accepts non-localized routes and localized routes with `pattern` and `defaults` (or with explicit `match` and `reverse`) by language keys or by language and locale keys if necessary.
 - Router defines for all non-localized routes into request object and into itself localization from session first and if there is nothing in session, it defines configured default localization.
 - Router accepts only allowed languages or languages and locale codes in rewritten URL addresses or in `localization` query string param, all other values are redirected to default localization.
 - Router keeps only one URL address version for the default localization home page (under slash address - `/` or `/index.php`).
 Requests to the default localization homepage are redirected to slash URL address automatically.